avl/noatun/docs/docs.md

 Noatun can sometimes prune data even before the cut-off interval has elapsed.
 This is possible when a message has only written "opaque" data to the database.
 Opaque data is data that cannot be read by other messages.
-That is, information that cannot be read while executing in `crate::prelude::Message::apply`, but only from `crate::prelude::DatabaseSession::with_root`.
+That is, information that cannot be read while executing in `prelude::Message::apply`, but only from `prelude::DatabaseSession::with_root`.

 Let's return to a variation of our earlier example: